Reachability Across the NL/PL Boundary: A Taxonomy-Driven Dataflow Model for LLM-Integrated Applications: The Approach

-Classical information flow analysis is binary---data either propagates or it does not~\cite{denning1976lattice}.
-QIF extends this to a spectrum: an LLM API call can be modeled as a channel whose capacity ranges from zero (constant channel, no input information reaches the output) to full (identity channel, input fully preserved)~\cite{smith2009foundations,alvim2020science}.
-We discretize this continuum into five levels, each yielding distinct taint propagation semantics, and validate the boundaries empirically against paraphrase transformation typologies~\cite{bhagat2013paraphrase}: complete absence (L0), reduction to an abstract property such as a boolean or score (L1), lossy compression that retains key content but discards detail (L2), semantic equivalence where meaning is preserved but surface form changes (L3, the classic paraphrase boundary~\cite{bhagat2013paraphrase}), and lexical identity where both form and meaning are retained (L4). \autoref{tab:levels} provides definitions and concrete examples from our data.
+Classical information-flow analysis is typically binary: data either propagates or it does not~\cite{denning1976lattice}.
+QIF extends this by modeling information propagation as a spectrum.
+Under QIF, an LLM API call can be modeled as a channel whose capacity ranges from zero (a constant channel, where no input information reaches the output) to full (an identity channel, where the input is fully preserved)~\cite{smith2009foundations,alvim2020science}.
+We discretize this continuum into five levels, each corresponding to distinct taint-propagation semantics.
+The boundaries of these levels are empirically validated against the paraphrase transformation typology of Bhagat and Hovy~\cite{bhagat2013paraphrase}, which classifies how surface forms change while meaning is preserved.
+Specifically, the five levels capture: complete absence (L0), reduction to an abstract property such as a boolean value or numerical score (L1), lossy compression that preserves key content while discarding details (L2), semantic equivalence where meaning is preserved but the surface form changes (L3, the classic paraphrase boundary~\cite{bhagat2013paraphrase}), and lexical identity where both meaning and surface form are preserved (L4). \autoref{tab:levels} shows these levels and illustrates each with concrete examples from our dataset.

 { }